ultraviolet-1986/seqconvert/README.md

 # seqconvert

-A Python application for converting DNA to RNA to Protein in multiple combinations.
+A Python application for converting DNA to mRNA to tRNA to Protein in multiple combinations.

 ## Table of Contents